Unruh-deWitt detectors in quantum superpositions of trajectories: Superpositions of Rindler Trajectories

-Finally, we consider the detector travelling in a superposition of uniformly accelerated paths with differing proper accelerations $\kappa_1$ and $\kappa_2$, using the co-ordinates defined in Eq.\ (\ref{eqn:29}) and (\ref{eqn:30}).
-The non-local Wightman functions are
+Finally, we consider the detector travelling in a superposition of uniformly accelerated paths with differing proper accelerations $a_1$ and $a_2$, using the co-ordinates defined in Eq.\ (\ref{eqn:29}) and (\ref{eqn:30}).
+The nonlocal Wightman functions are given by \begin{widetext}